-The thyroid gland is influenced by hormones from the hypothalamus and pituitary, which regulate many other glands as well.
-The hypothalamus secretes TRH (thyrotropin-releasing hormone), which stimulates the pituitary to release TSH (thyroid stimulating hormone).
+The thyroid gland is influenced by hormones from the hypothalamus and pituitary, which regulate the other glands.
+The hypothalamus secretes TRH (thyrotropin-releasing hormone), which stimulates the pituitary to release TSH (thyroid-stimulating hormone).
 TSH makes the thyroid gland produce T3 (triiodothyronine) and T4 (thyroxine).
 If T3 and T4 levels get too high, the hypothalamus will process the information and stop the pituitary from making TSH.
 Similarly, if T3 and T4 levels get too low, the hypothalamus will sense this and make the pituitary release more TSH.
-This is known as a negative feedback loop.
 In a person with congenital hypothyroidism, there will be low T3 and T4 levels but elevated levels of TSH.
 The hypothalamus and pituitary are doing their job, trying to stimulate the thyroid; however, the thyroid doesn’t recognize these signals.
 Thus, the thyroid is underactive because overall T3 and T4 levels remain low.
-Because the thyroid regulates metabolism and growth, some symptoms of congenital hypothyroidism are an umbilical hernia (intestine pushes through belly button in the abdomen), hypotonia (reduced muscle tension), macroglossia (swollen tongue), bradycardia (slow heart rate), lethargy, and growth failure.
+Because the thyroid regulates metabolism and growth, some symptoms of congenital hypothyroidism are umbilical hernia (intestine pushes through the belly button in the abdomen), hypotonia (reduced muscle tension), macroglossia (swollen tongue), bradycardia (slow heart rate), lethargy, and growth failure.

-Congenital hypothyroidism mostly is present when there is underdevelopment (hypoplasia) or inadequate function of the thyroid gland (aplasia).
+Congenital Hypothyroidism mostly is present when there is underdevelopment (hypoplasia) or inadequate function of the thyroid gland (aplasia).
 Eighty-five percent of the time it is due to an anatomical problem with the thyroid gland.
-For example, the thyroid gland may fail to go to the correct position in the neck, making it ectopic.
-Fifteen percent of the time, however, there is a defect in one of the enzymes needed to make the thyroid hormone.
+For example, the thyroid gland may fail to migrate to the correct position in the neck, making it ectopic.
+Fifteen percent of the time, however, there is a defect of one of the enzymes needed to make the thyroid hormone.
 This genetic trait is recessive, so there is a twenty-five percent chance of the subsequent child getting it if both parents carry the gene.
 It is extremely important to screen for hypothyroidism and initiate treatment early to ensure the best prognosis.
-In fact, screening for CH is mandatory in most states.
-If the lab test comes back with TSH levels greater than forty microunits per milliliter, then a physician can confirm a diagnosis of CH.
-The most common treatment is in the form of Levothyroxine tablets, and the dosage is based on the infant’s weight.
+In most states, screening for CH is mandatory.
+If the lab test comes back with TSH levels greater than forty microunits per milliliter, then one can confirm a diagnosis of CH.
+The most common treatment is in form of Levothyroxine tablets, and the dosage is based on the infant’s weight.